No-Churn Dulce de Leche Ice Cream

 For the dulce de leche sauce:

-• Combine 3/4 of the dulce de leche and 1/4 cup of the whipping cream in a medium bowl.
+• Combine 3/4 of the can of dulce de leche and 1/4 cup of the whipping cream in a medium bowl.
 Beat with an electric hand mixer until smooth, about 2 minutes.
-This will help loosen up the caramel sauce and make it more pourable.

 For the ice cream base:

-• Add the remaining dulce de leche, heavy cream, and vanilla extract to a large bowl.
+• Add the remaining 1/4 of the can of dulce de leche, remaining 1 3/4 cups heavy cream, and vanilla extract to a large bowl.
 Whip with the hand mixer until stiff peaks form, about 5-7 minutes.
 Remove the mixer blades and the peaks should stand up without falling over.

 • Pour half of the ice cream base mixture into a freezer-safe container.
-Carefully spread half of the dulce de leche sauce onto the mixture.
+Then spread on half of the dulce de leche sauce, then the rest of the ice cream base, followed by the rest of the dulce de leche sauce.
 Insert a knife straight up and down and swirl the dulce de leche sauce into the whipped cream.
-Add the rest of the ice cream base on top, then repeat the swirling with the remaining dulce de leche sauce.

 • Cover the container and freeze the ice cream for at least 3 hours or until firm.